pingcap/tidb-operator/examples/auto-scale/README.md

-# The extra TiDB cluster Components
+# Deploying TidbCluster with Auto-scaling

 > **Note:**
 >